 He was arrested on September 18, 2015, three days after traveling to Tehran after being invited by Vice President for Women and Family Affairs Shahindokht Mowlaverdi to attend the International Conference & Exhibition on Women in Sustainable Development in Tehran.
 However, his arrest for being a “Lebanese-American spy” was not reported until two months later.

 In September 2016, Zakka was found guilty of “collaboration and espionage for the U.S.” by Branch 15 of the Revolutionary Court presided by Judge Abolqasem Salavati, and was sentenced to 10 years in prison and ordered to pay $4.2 million USD.

-Judge Salavati has also presided over many cases against dual nationals, including Amir Hekmati, Reza Abedini, and Jason Rezaian, who were released in January 2016 in a prisoner swap with the US.
+Judge Salavati has also presided over many cases against dual nationals, including Amir Hekmati, Saeed Abedini, and Jason Rezaian, who were released in January 2016 in a prisoner swap with the US.
 He is also the presiding judge in current cases against Iranian-British citizen Nazanin Zaghari-Ratcliffe and Iranian-American business consultant Siamak Namazi and his father Bagher Namazi.
 In all these cases, the victims have been held without due process and under unclear or unannounced charges, and denied full and proper legal representation.

 The Appeals Court is due to convene in January 2017 to review his case, Poblete told the Campaign.

 The Revolutionary Guards’ Intelligence Organization first hinted at Zakka’s arrest without any mention of his name in an announcement on November 3, 2015—the day before the anniversary of the 1979 takeover of the American Embassy in Tehran by pro-regime students.